Acorns Early vs. Greenlight: Which app is best for your family?

 Education and financial literacy

-Managing money in real-time is just one part of learning smart money habits – educational features like games and in-app content can help further financial literacy.
-GoHenry (Acorns Early) and Greenlight offer educational tools for kids and families about money.
-Here’s how they differ.
+Managing money in real-time is just one part of learning smart money habits.
+Educational features like games and in-app content help build financial literacy.
+Acorns Early and Greenlight offer educational tools for kids and families about money.
+Here's how they differ:

 Greenlight educational features

-Greenlight Level Up™ is an in-app game where kids can build the foundations of financial literacy.
+Greenlight Level Up™ is an in-app game that helps kids build the foundations of financial literacy.
 It includes interactive challenges developed with a best-in-class educational curriculum by certified financial education experts.
-The game is included with all three of Greenlight’s plans, at no additional cost.
+The game is included with all three of Greenlight's plans, at no additional cost.

-The Greenlight Learning Center, where families can learn more about money management and personal finance basics.
+The Greenlight Learning Center, where families can learn more about money management and personal finance basics outside the app.

 Outside the app, Greenlight also offers free financial education lesson plans for teachers.